react-navigation/react-navigation.github.io/versioned_docs/version-7.x/upgrading-from-6.x.md

 };
 ```

+See [Configuring links](configuring-links.md) for usage of the linking config.

 ### The `Link` component and `useLinkProps` hook now use screen names instead of paths

 Previously, the `Link` component and `useLinkProps` hook were designed to work with path strings via the `to` prop.
 But it had few issues: